 Ballantyne area dermatologists

 If you have questions regarding sun exposure and its link to aging skin and skin cancer, contact Dermatology Specialists of Charlotte.
 You can expect high quality and innovative treatment in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.